Page by Page: Contact

 However, people who work from their homes, who have a business in one place and want to appear to have it in another, or who have multiple businesses housed at one address may not care to provide contact information.
 Contact forms let you say this without an obvious, “Don’t all us, we’ll call you” air.

 Your contact page can offer some guidelines for how you want people to get in touch with you, or how long it might be before you respond.
 It can offer multiple paths.
-The example below shows this, with an invitation to come to the physical store, a friendly, chatty form, multiple suggestions for getting and staying in touch, and a special link for applying for a job.
+The example below gives a physical address and hours as well as a phone number and a link to an inquiry form.

 The specific contact options are different in each case, the level of friendliness is different, the design is different, the other elements on the page vary.